Meet Our Staff

 Steven grew up in Saudi Arabia, where his father worked for Saudi Aramco.
 Steven is a third generation member of Atlanta First.
 He graduated in 2004 from Georgia Tech with a B. S. in Science, Technology and Culture.
 He was hired by Atlanta First in December of 2004, initially part time, to run the church website.
 His responsibilities have grown since then, becoming a full time employee in 2010.

 Steven’s hobbies include photography, astronomy, building Lego models, watching sci-fi shows with his dad, and playing World of Warcraft with his sister and her husband.
 He is the church’s biggest fan of the Atlanta Braves.
-He likes to travel, going on a road trip with his parents once a year.
+He likes to travel, going on road trips around the country with his parents.
 Steven is a survivor of gastric cancer.